 Thanks to a successful collaboration between PIJAC Canada and a group of Alberta dart frog advocates, the Alberta government has decided to revert back to their previous list of controlled dart frogs, (genus Phyllobates) only this means dart frogs continue to be legal as pets.

 In late 2014, changes to the Alberta Wildlife Act resulted in the entire family Dendrobatidae (all twelve genera) being listed as controlled animals.
 With this change, all species of dart frogs would appear on a "controlled" list, which meant ownership of the species would have been possible only with a proper government issued permit.
 Implementation of these changes was slated for April 30th 2015.
+PIJAC Canada, along up with a group of concerned stakeholders (the dart frog group), reached out to Alberta Fish and Wildlife and enquired about the rationale behind the change.
+Our request to meet with Alberta Fish and Wildlife officials was granted and the meeting took place on Monday April 13th in Edmonton.

 Alberta Fish and Wildlife had two main concerns: